 delta-exclude-packages option which is a comma separated list of packages.

-If you are performing an installation where you wish to deploy the Kx Platform with two nodes including one Kx Control Node and one Web Application Node, you can use the following options to define which packages are installed on the nodes.
+If you are performing an installation where you wish to deploy the KX Platform with 2 nodes including 1 KX Control Node and 1 Web Application Node, you can use the following options to define which packages are installed on the nodes.

 For the Web Application node, set